kkharji/mdenv.nvim/README.md

 Features/Modules
 ---

-- Folding
+### Folding

 - [ ] fold mode stack.
 - [ ] fold mode nested
 - [ ] fold text format.

-- Syntax Highlighting
+### Syntax Highlighting
 - [x] LINK:   don't underline and highlight links, change link group.
 - [X] MARKUP: Comment surrounding shouldn't be red.
 - [x] MARKUP: Heading delimitar should be same highlight group as header
 - [x] INCLUDE: YAML doesn't work
 - [-] Fenced: Languages defined in fence doesn't work.
 Using `g:markdown_fenced_languages` for now.
 - [-] Fenced: conceal and highlighting breaks in lists: conceal break when there is not empty line above or below.
 - [ ] CodeBlock: dim codeblock background.
 - [ ] MARKUP: Make bold and italic fgcolor optional.
 - [ ] MARKUP: number lists should be same color as dashed lists
 - [ ] MARKUP: empty verbterm \`\` is not reconginized as verbterm and it breaks highlight for the following lines.
 - [ ] List: delimitar should be same color as the checkbox or Conceal.
 - [ ] MARKUP: Code shouldn't be highlighted as strings, but rather as Special.
 - [ ] Extra: checkboxs chars and color
 - [ ] Headings: Adding a styling sep breaks atx heading highlight

-* Indent
+### Indent

 * [ ] `==` should not break indentation of lists.
 * [ ] J should merge lists

-- Editing
+### Editing
-  * [ ] Lists
-    - [ ] Tab in any mode, indent/deindent list items, including todos #hard.
+- [ ] LIST: Tab in any mode, indent/deindent list items, including todos #hard.
-      The number of space should refelct the user number of space or be a single tab if the user uses that
+  - NOTE: The number of space should refelct the user number of space or be a single tab if the user uses that
 - [ ] Shift-enter/Ctrl-enter o/O in lists creates a new list or checkboxs item. #medium
   Or enter with double enter convert it to a regular line.
+- [x] List: `-` create a list or todo item in insert as well as fontmeter block
-    - [ ] Toggle/Cycle checkboxs. #easy
+- [ ] LIST: Toggle/Cycle checkboxs. #easy
-  - [ ] style a range or current word #easy
+- [ ] OTHER: style a range or current word #easy
 - [ ] edit codeblock or table in a popup window using the new api #medium.

-* Events
+### Events
 - [ ] When a user has a reference to heading, define it automatically on write, and delete it when it's no longer used.

-- Completion #later
+### Completion #later
 - Heading tags completion #later
 - Advance writing completion #later

-- Other
+### Other
   - Dead link detection.
   - Virtual text for footnotes, kinda like annotations. see [annotate.el]
   - Toggle lines to list/tasks items.